-Easter is, in fact, the same Ishtar, Ashtoreth, Astarte, Ashtaroth and queen of heaven, she is the fertility goddess of spring!
-Maybe those hot cross buns are mentioned in the Bible after all… It does not sound like anything God would be proud of though does it?
-This verse gets it done for us, but I want to go two more to convey the point.
+The pagan goddess Easter is the same Ishtar, Ashtoreth, Astarte, Ashtaroth and queen of heaven, she is the fertility goddess of spring!
+Maybe those hot cross buns are mentioned in the Bible after all.
+However, it does not sound like anything God accepts or appreciates.

-Ishtar worship does NOT make God happy, He says it is confusion.
+Not only does Easter worship provoke God to anger, but it brings about confusion for His people.
 Instead of showing God their love, they went after false gods and practices.
-Just as today, people think the traditions of Easter are pleasing to God, but instead they provoke Him to anger.
+Just as today, people think Easter traditions are pleasing to God, but instead they provoke Him to anger.

-Now let us take a look at some of the symbols of Easter.
-The rabbit and egg have been used for millennia as symbols of fertility.
-The rabbit is known for its ability to quickly reproduce, the egg is obviously a fertility symbol.
-Thus the two have been used in association with Ishtar the fertility goddess during Spring when all things are renewed.
+Easter’s rabbit and eggs have been used for millennia as symbols of fertility.
+The rabbit is known for its ability to quickly reproduce, and the egg is obviously a fertility symbol.
+The rabbit and egg have been used in association with Easter the fertility goddess of spring, a time when all things are renewed.

 “The hare, the symbol of fertility in ancient Egypt, a symbol that was kept later in Europe…Its place has been taken by the Easter rabbit.” – Encyclopedia Britannica, 1991 ed., Vol. 4, p.
 333